 How do I add sound effects in video editing software?

 To add sound effects, import your sound files into software like Adobe Premiere Pro or Final Cut Pro.
-Layer the sounds, adjust audio levels, preview your edits, and then export the final project for the best results.
+Layer the sounds, adjust audio levels, preview your edits, and export the final project for the best results.

 Can sound effects be used in game development?

 Yes, sound effects are vital in game development.
-You can create audio clips and attach sounds to objects within platforms like Unity and Unreal Engine, controlling sound through scripts and testing in real-time for effective integration.
+You can create audio clips and attach sounds to objects within platforms like Unity and Unreal Engine, controlling sound through scripts and testing in real time for effective integration.